publicimageltd/workdir/README.md

 ## Current

+ - Move default branch to main
+ - Improve (and slow down) completion when not using `awk`
-Some clean up of the code.
+ - Some clean up of the code.

 ## 0.3.